 1. Evidence-Based Reading and Writing (EBRW)

 - The questions focus on research skills, comprehension, and interpretation of deeper contexts that ensure students’ readiness to survive in college.

 - It lays more emphasis on vocabulary that is not isolated but contextual.
 The questions also judge students’ word choice with an emphasis on underlying tones and meanings in it.

 - It comes at the end of the English section.
 It depends on a college whether they require the SAT essay score for admission

 - Time: 50 minutes

-- The prompts analyse a student’s reading and writing skills as the write-up has to be produced after analysing the source information provided in the question.
+- The prompts analyze a student’s reading and writing skills as the write-up has to be produced after analyzing the source information provided in the question.